 The third reason that parasite intensity might increase is the tendency of rising temperatures to increase parasite transmission windows, especially at high latitudes, where temperatures are expected to change the most (Galaktionov 2016).
 In many high-latitude regions, parasite transmission occurs during short summer periods (Karvonen et al. 2010), while the majority of the year is unsuitable for parasites (Hakalahti et al. 2006).
 For example, increasing temperatures in the Baltic Sea have coincided with the emergence of Vibrio infections in northern Europe, with the number and distribution of cases corresponding closely with the temporal and spatial peaks in sea surface temperatures (Baker-Austin et al. 2013).
 As another example, the transmission window is narrowly calibrated for trematodes, which are often incapable of transmission at low temperatures because physiologically they cannot reproduce.
-Working in the White Sea, Galaktionov et al. (2006) showed that the emission of trematode cercariae from infected snails is blocked when water temperature drops to 3-5°C; if the temperature remains low, the formation of embryos is suspended.
-Experiments attempting to infect Hydrobia ulvae snails by ingestion of Bunocotyle
+Working in the White Sea, Galaktionov et al. (2006) showed that the emission of trematode cercariae from infected snails is blocked when water temperature drops to $3-5^{\circ}$ C; if the temperature remains low, the formation of Bunocotyle